 Rhabdoid tumor predisposition syndrome

-More than 50 germline mutations in the SMARCB1 gene have been identified in people with rhabdoid tumor predisposition syndrome (RTPS).
+More than 50 germline variants in the SMARCB1 gene have been identified in people with rhabdoid tumor predisposition syndrome (RTPS).
 RTPS is characterized by a high risk of developing cancerous (malignant) growths called rhabdoid tumors.
 These tumors most often occur in the brain and spinal cord (central nervous system) or in the kidney, but they can occur in other organs and tissues of the body.
 Some affected children also develop noncancerous (benign) tumors called schwannomas, which grow on nerves.
 Women with RTPS are at increased risk of developing a rare type of ovarian cancer called small cell cancer of the ovary, hypercalcemic type (SCCOHT).

-More than two dozen mutations in the SMARCB1 gene have been found in people with schwannomatosis, a disorder characterized by multiple noncancerous (benign) tumors called schwannomas that grow on nerves.
+More than two dozen variants in the SMARCB1 gene have been found in people with schwannomatosis, a disorder characterized by multiple noncancerous (benign) tumors called schwannomas that grow on nerves.
 This type of tumor arises from Schwann cells, which are specialized cells that normally form an insulating layer around the nerve.

-Somatic mutations in both copies of the SMARCB1 gene, which result in the absence of SMARCB1 protein, cause noninherited (sporadic) rhabdoid tumors in children.
+Somatic variants in both copies of the SMARCB1 gene, which result in the absence of SMARCB1 protein, cause noninherited (sporadic) rhabdoid tumors in children.
 As in RTPS (described above), the absence of SMARCB1 protein likely impairs the tumor suppressor functions of the proteins, but the specific mechanism that leads to rhabdoid tumors is unknown.

 Other Names for This Gene